Sign up for our newsletter

 Is your site accessible?
 Find out using the free aCe Scanner and get an accessibility audit of your website today.

-Achieving great WordPress accessibility takes time and a good understanding of the principles at play.
+Achieving great WordPress accessibility and a good understanding of the principles takes time.
 Installing a WordPress accessibility plugin like accessiBe can make these changes for you, saving you tons of time and hassle.
 So what are you waiting for?

 You can sign up for a free trial of accessiBe here to try it today!